Program Information: Children's Hospital of Michigan - Department Child Psychiatry & Psychology

 Other Fringe Benefits (not indicated above): 15 Leave days (vacation, personal, post-doc interviewing), 3 academic days (conferences, dissertation defense), conference support, purchase of some educational materials.
 Free parking is provided.

 Brief description of the typical work day for an intern at this training site Tuesday 8 AM Rehab team meeting.
 One hour seminar at 8 AM- Wednesdays and Thursdays.
 Wednesday noon seminar/journal club/case conference.
-Clinics Rotation: Specialty Chronic Illness Clinics for 3 half days per week (e.g. HIV, Oncology, Myelo, Developmental Assessment, Pain, Burn Clinics).
-Neurocognitive Rotation: Participate in Neuropsychology assessments, weekly Neurodevelopmental Clinic, Concussion Clinic twice monthly.
+Pediatric Psychology track: Specialty Chronic Illness Clinics for 3 half days per week (e.g. HIV, Oncology, Myelomeningocele, Developmental Assessment, Pain, Burn Clinics).
+Pediatric Neuropsychology track: Participate in weekly Neuropsychology assessments (Medical Neuropsychology or Neurodevelopmental Clinic).
 Both Rotations: 4-6 therapy cases per week- mostly afternoon, Telehealth facilities available.
-Individual (2-3 hours per week) or group (3-4 hrs. per week) supervision, Inpatient consult- up to 2 per week- can be anytime, and Rehabilitation Services assessments - up to 2 per month in teams.
+Individual (2-3 hours per week) or group (2-4 hrs. per week) supervision, Inpatient consult- up to 2 per week- can be anytime, and Rehabilitation Services assessments - up to 2 per month in teams.

 Does this site have practicum psychology students on site?
 Yes